ni/nimi-python/docs/nirfsg/enums.rst

         Uses the widest loop bandwidth setting for the PLL.
+Setting this property to :py:data:`~nirfsg.NIRFSG_VAL_WIDE` on the PXIe-5653 allows the reference PLL to lock to a better reference with better phase noise than the PXIe-5653 and utilize the better phase noise of the reference.